Enduramaxx A guide on how to harvest rainwater on a farm

 Rainwater Harvesting Return on Investment

 A common misconception of rainwater harvesting any roof can be used for rainwater harvesting.
-Although this is right up to a point there are factors that affect this from the type of roof, accessibility to gutters, area for storage tanks and pumps and filtration which may be required.
+Although this is right up to a point there are factors which affect this form the type of roof, accessibility to gutters, area for storage tanks and pumps and filtration which may be required.

-Factors that affect ROI for rain harvesting systems include:
+Factors which affect ROI for rain harvesting systems include

 • Amount of rainfall you get – some parts of the country get greater rainfall than others.
-The west side of the country areas has greater potential for rainwater harvesting.
+The west side fo the country areas have greater potential for rainwater harvesting.
 Rainfall statistics for your location are available to view on the Met Office website and when used with our rainwater calculator online here can start to give an estimate of how much you can save.

 • Roof area, type and pitch of roof – the roof size, type and downpipe locations will influence the efficiency of gathering water.
 A low pitch roof will collect water more effectively with suitable guttering as water can be lost with too much water flowing through the downpipes too fast.
 Location of downpipes affects where tanks can be located.